 - Vitamin D (a few traces)

 Phew!
 A long list, right?
 I can see why many would consider it a superfood.
 But now that we know the nutrients, minerals, and other compounds found in jackfruit, let’s jump right to its health benefits.
 Read More.

 Rich in antioxidants

-One of the best benefits of antioxidants is that it helps to prevent diseases- example, heart disease.
+One of the best benefits of antioxidants is that it helps to prevent diseases- for example, heart disease.
 How do they do this?
-By fighting against and neutralizing free radicals found in your body that highly reactive.
+By fighting against and neutralizing free radicals found in your body that are highly reactive.

 May improve the immune system

 Iron, Vitamins A, B6, B9, C, D (a few traces), and E, zinc, selenium, and protein are magnificent for improving the immune and are well-known as the top components to do so.

 Guess what?
 Jackfruit has all of the nutrients and minerals stated above!
 What’s so awesome about a healthy immune system?